-LI senate Democrats back tax hike compensation
+LI Senate Democrats back tax hike compensation

-Proposal would offer Nassau homeowners credits to offset spike in tax bills but state budget director has said it would create a $3.5 billion imbalance.
+The proposal would offer Nassau homeowners credits to offset a spike in tax bills, but the state budget director has said it would create a $3.5 billion imbalance.

 Democratic state senators from Long Island advocated Sunday for a $200 million plan to compensate Nassau homeowners projected to see tax hikes under a countywide reassessment — days after Gov. Andrew M. Cuomo's budget director said there "is no funding for" it.

-Under the plan, Nassau homeowners can qualify for tax credits to partially offset spikes in tax bills spurred by the county's first reassessment in nearly a decade.
+Under the plan, Nassau homeowners would qualify for tax credits to partly offset spikes in tax bills spurred by the county's first reassessment in nearly a decade.
 Ultimately, homeowners would not have to pay the full increase for eight years.
-Homeowners making more than $500,000 in annual income are not eligible.
+Homeowners making more than $500,000 in annual income would not be eligible.

 The plan was tucked into the Senate Democrats' budget proposal on Tuesday, catching some in the party's Assembly contingent off guard.